AdobeDocs/dynamic-media-classic.en/help/using/log-analytics.md

 >
 >If your Adobe Analytics account has been migrated to Adobe IMS-based authentication (Identity Management System) for login, entering direct credentials does not work.

-## Log in to Adobe Analytics from Adobe Dynamic Media Classic {#log-in-to-analytics-from-dmc}
+## Log on to Adobe Analytics from Adobe Dynamic Media Classic {#log-in-to-analytics-from-dmc}

 Begin by integrating Dynamic Media Classic with Adobe Analytics OAuth.
 The Adobe Analytics OAuth integration with Dynamic Media Classic is typically only done once per user.